Iximiel/plumed-school-benchmark/README.md

                           --shuffle
 ```

- - `--plumed` is used to pass one or more input files to the benchmark
+ - [`--plumed`](#input-files) is used to pass one or more input files to the benchmark
- - `--kernel` is used to pass one or more plumed kernels
+ - [`--kernel`](#kernels) is used to pass one or more plumed kernels
  - `--natoms` decides the number of atoms
  - `--sleep`  add a sleep timer during the loop, simulating an MD
- - `--atom-distribution` chose between a few different kinds of atom distributions: "line", "cube", "sphere", "globs" and "sc"
+ - [`--atom-distribution`](#atom-distribution) chose between a few different kinds of atom distributions: "line", "cube", "sphere", "globs" and "sc"

-Now let's talk more about the options that are more obscure
+In the following paragraph the more complex options are explained.

 ### Input files